 The turbo-expander generator set

 Turbo-expanders are tried and tested technology and have been in use since the 1930s.
-They generate electricity at much higher levels of efficiency (around 90%) than the turbo-generator sets used in conventional power stations.
+They have many uses.
+Their main function is pressure reduction.
+When used for power generation they generate electricity at much higher levels of efficiency (around 90%) than the turbo-generator sets used in conventional power stations.
 They are also smaller, lighter and less expensive to install.

-The outputs from the turbo-expander are electricity, potable water and output gases.
-There is still considerable heat which is fed back in to the reactor to heat the fuel slurry to the 170C that is needed before it enters the main reactor chamber.
+In an Ardau installation the outputs from the turbo-expander are electricity, potable water and output gases.
+There is still considerable heat which is fed back in to the reactor to heat the fuel slurry before it enters the main reactor chamber.

 The water can be tapped off in situations where clean water is otherwise in short supply.
 Water not removed is reused as a component of the fuel slurry.